 The organisation, in compliance with legal regulations, will regulate the flow of visitors to the basilica and its areas according to safety and monument conservation criteria.

 No smoking or eating is allowed anywhere on the site.
-Drinks may only be consumed outside the building.
-Visitors are asked to keep the site clean and not drop litter.
+Drinks must be consumed outside the building.

 Visit to the towers